NicolBolas/Proposal-Ideas/Default Initializer Value.md

 `d` will be default initialized.
 It *will not* call the constructor taking a value of type `default_init_t`.

-Note that if the default constructor is explicit, then copy-initialization of the type is ill-formed:
+Note that if the default constructor is explicit, then copy-initialization of the type through `default_init_t` is ill-formed:

 `````
 struct E { explicit E() = default; };